 Dolls was a 1987 film by Stuart Gordon, previously responsible for Re-Animator and From Beyond, and once so revered in cult circles that he was profiled in Jonathan Ross’ The Incredibly Strange Film Show.
 Later he would create the Honey I Shrunk The Kids franchise.

 The reference to the live version of Rusholme Ruffians by The Smiths – also mentioned in my review of The Doctor’s Wife (which you can find here) – was a deliberate callback but I’m not sure now why I put it in or if anyone even noticed.
-Anyway you can find my feature about Rusholme Ruffians here.
+Anyway you can find a feature about the reasons behind my enduring obsession with the live version of Rusholme Ruffians here.

-The Dwarf Mordant was the villain in The Ultimate Evil, an unmade script from the abandoned 1986 series of Doctor Who.
+The Dwarf Mordant was the villain in The Ultimate Evil, an unmade script from the abandoned 1986 series of Doctor Who, written by prolific BBC Radio 3 dramatist Wally K. Daly.
+There’s a lot more about his radio work in The Larks Ascending here.

 I think the reference to Steven Moffat chasing a wheel down a street had something to do with the opening titles of Aubrey, an early eighties Children’s ITV animation, which featured the orange big-nosed central character thing gradually losing components of his car until he was left chasing a lone wheel down the street to the tune of what appear to be some tin cans played by Mike Oldfield.
 No, really.
 You can hear me chatting to Melanie Williams about Aubrey on Looks Unfamiliar here.